 LEADING CULTURE DESTINATIONS:

-LIAM WEST is a gallerist and art dealer with over 18 years of experience in the art world as the founder of Beautiful crime–the shoreditch-based STREET art collective.
-Over the last three years, he has been working on bringing to life west contemporary, another strand of his creative output devoted to creating a platform for a select stable of leading contemporary artists, such as chriss moon, beth cullen-ketteridge and robi walters.
+LIAM WEST (FRSA) is a gallerist and art dealer with over 20 years of experience in the art world as the founder of Beautiful crime–the East London-based art agency and gallery collective.
+Over the last three years, he has been working on bringing to life west contemporary, another strand of his creative output devoted to creating a platform for a select stable of leading contemporary artists, such as chris moon, beth cullen-kerridge and robi walters.
 POSITIONED AS A BRIDGE BETWEEN DUBAI AND LONDON, WeST CONTEMPORARY SEEKS TO PLACE ITS artists' works in front OF DIVERSE audiences AND PLACES MUCH STOCK ON WORTHY CAUSES.
-OVER THE LASAT FIVE YEARS, FOR INSTANCE, WEST CONTEMPORARY HAS helped TO raise over a quarter of a million pounds over for the Anderson Foundation, wHICH put all THOSE funds into a school for autistic children.
-HERE, HE TELLS LEADING CULTURE DESTINATIONS WHY HE WOULD HAVE LIKED TO HAVE BEEN IN EDWARD HOPPER'S NIGHTHAWKS AND WHY JEAN-MICHEL BASQUIAT REAMINS HIS MOST ENDURING INFLUENCE.
+OVER THE LAST FIVE YEARS, FOR INSTANCE, WEST CONTEMPORARY HAS helped TO raise over half a million pounds for the Anderson Foundation, with all funds helping to build a world-first school for autistic children.
+HERE, HE TELLS LEADING CULTURE DESTINATIONS WHY HE WOULD HAVE LIKED TO HAVE BEEN IN EDWARD HOPPER'S NIGHTHAWKS, AND WHY JEAN-MICHEL BASQUIAT REMaiNS HIS MOST ENDURING INFLUENCE.

 If there was one piece of art you could feature in, which would it be and why?

 It would have to be the suited guy who is sitting on his own at the bar in Edward Hopper's Nighthawks.
 Getting some time to myself is rare these days!
 Imagine to have been this man at that time, completely unaware of being painted in to what is now one of the most famous paintings in American art history.